Enoch Hood: Football career

 Hood played for Porthill Victoria before becoming a founder member of Port Vale F.C., probably in 1879.
-The decision to found a new team was based on the fact that Porthill was inconveniently far away from Hood and a number of other players wished to play closer to home.
+The decision to found a new team was based on the fact that Porthill was inconveniently far away from Hood, and some other players wished to play closer to home.
 He was the captain of the first recorded Vale line-up on 9 December 1882, also scoring the goal of the 5–1 defeat to nearby Stoke.
 He scored in the replayed final of the North Staffordshire Charity Challenge Cup in 1883, which Vale won 4–2.
-Between November 1884 and April 1885 he played only the occasional match and from that point onwards was mainly a reserve and supporter.
+Between November 1884 and April 1885, he played only the occasional match and from that point onwards was mainly a reserve and supporter.

 Other work

 He worked as a potter for much of his life.

 Hood was a lay preacher and member of the Burslem Brotherhood (a Christian social group).
-He was a highly respected member of the community and his granddaughter, Edna Lamb, had many recollections of his work for charity, including collecting funds to kit out the local brass band for Christmas performances.
+He was a highly respected member of the community, and his granddaughter, Edna Lamb, had many recollections of his work for charity, including collecting funds to kit out the local brass band for Christmas performances.